blab/veme-2022/README.md

 > ```

 Nextalign produces both an alignment of the nucleotide sequences and amino acid alignments for all genes defined in the given gene map.
-Insertions relative to the reference genome appear in an optional comma-separated values (CSV) output.
+Insertions relative to the reference genome and error messages appear in optional comma-separated values (CSV) outputs.

 ``` bash
 nextalign run \